PagePlus: Overview

 While PagePlus was generally targeted at the "entry level" DTP user, some of the functionality present in the market leading applications (Quark's XPress and Adobe's InDesign) is present in PagePlus, such as working in the CMYK colour space, OpenType Feature support, and Optical margin alignment (Optical Justification).
 PagePlus also has the ability to view, create, edit and publish PDF files, and publish E-books in *.epub or *mobi formats suitable for the Kindle store.
 It also includes support for EPUB3 fixed layout eBooks for textbooks, children's books etc.

 PagePlus is primarily written in C++ using Visual Studio 2008, with a heavy dependence on the MFC framework.
 The Windows GDI library was discarded early in development in favour of an in-house composition engine supporting advanced bitmap and typeface operations.
 The text engine supports Unicode text entry.

 Supported platforms

 PagePlus was first developed for 16-bit Microsoft Windows v3.0 running on PC/MS DOS but the final releases support Windows XP, Windows Vista (32/64bit), Windows 7 (32/64bit), Windows 8 (32/64bit) and Windows 10 (32/64bit).

-PagePlus data file compatibility

-The format of the .ppp data file has also evolved over time.
-Until the switch to an XML-based format with version X3, each release of PagePlus could read current and previous version data file formats.
-Before X3 there was no facility to save back into an earlier format, so a modified file could not be read by any version previous to the version that was last used to save it.
-However, once the change was made to XML format at X3, later data files from release X4 to X9 inclusive could be read by earlier versions (back to X3), though with the loss of any unsupported features.

-The backwards compatibility of being able to read older non-XML .ppp datafile versions was dropped from later 64-bit PagePlus releases.
-As a result, PPX6 (2011) is the last release that can read PP5 (1997) and PP3 (1994) format data files after a standard install on a Windows 64-bit system.
-To read older files with PagePlus versions X7, X8 and X9 on a 64-bit Windows system, a special manual 32-bit PagePlus installation must be done from the program disc or downloaded file.

-Also, when Serif ended development of PagePlus with version X9 and began concentrating on its Affinity line, they did not include in Affinity Publisher the ability to import .ppp format files from the X6–X9 versions into Affinity; neither did they provide a batch conversion program into Affinity format.
-This upset many long-time PagePlus users, who felt they had supported the company for many years, and often had hundreds of documents in the .ppp format.
-Serif's suggestion was to redo the document in Affinity Publisher, or export the file in .pdf format, and then import into Affinity (which makes it a picture and loses all page formatting info).
-Many users did not feel this was adequate.